RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Results

 \subsection{Hardware Experiments}

-In hardware experiments, we validated our approach by training an RL policy to generate all the gait patterns described in \Cref{tab:gaits} and deploying it onto the \emph{Unitree Go1} hardware platform.
-The policy was trained using a total of \num[group-separator={,}]{16384000} data samples.
+We validated our approach by training RL policies for \emph{Go1} and \emph{Aliengo} hardware platforms to generate all the gait patterns described in \Cref{tab:gaits}.
+Each policy was trained using a total of \num[group-separator={,}]{16384000} data samples. \Diff{The RL training took 46 hours on the \emph{AMD Ryzen 5995WX} 64-cores CPU.}

 To ensure a reliable sim-to-real transfer, we incorporated additional measures during the training phase.
 Firstly, we introduced randomization of the friction coefficient of the terrain, ranging from $0.5$ to $1.25$.
 This variation in friction helps the policy adapt to different surface conditions and enhances its robustness.
 Secondly, for each episode, we generate a random uneven terrain using Perlin noise \cite{lee2020learning} with a frequency range of $[0, 0.9]$ and a magnitude range of $[0, 0.1]\,\SI{}{\metre}$.
-This terrain variability allowed the policy to learn to navigate through rough surfaces and further improve its adaptability.
+This terrain variability allowed the policy to learn to navigate through rough surfaces.
 Thirdly, we simulated terrain inclination by randomly sampling the gravity vector within a cone of a half-angle of $\SI{10}{\deg}$ in the physics simulation.
 This enabled the policy to handle uneven terrains with varying slopes and further expanded its capabilities.
 Finally, during training, we applied the same random impulses used for the perturbation test.
 This measure is crucial not only for enhancing the policy's resilience against external pushes but for achieving an effective sim-to-real transfer.
-The rationale lies in the following observations: as the policy converges, the robot's motions align closely with the generated reference motions.
+The rationale lies in the following observations: as the policy converges, the robot's motions align closely with the reference motions.
 Consequently, the policy becomes more susceptible to perturbations, or potential deviations from other factors contributing to the sim-to-real gap.
 By applying impulses, we can generate a more diverse set of samples that assist the policy in effectively addressing the sim-to-real gap.